rosell-dk/webp-convert/docs/api/convert-and-serve.md

 {
     echo 'about to serve: ' . $servingWhat . '<br>';
     echo 'Why? - because: ' . $whyServingThis;
-    return false;   // Do not serve!
+    return false;   // Do not serve! (this also prevents any response headers from being added) }
-}
 ```